-Open the channel menu, find the "Probe Type" checkbox vol in the channel menu, then select:
+Open the channel menu, find the "Probe Type" checkbox

-- Vol corresponding the voltage probe. - Cur corresponding the current probe.
+• Vol - corresponding the voltage probe.

+• Cur - corresponding the current probe.

-5.4.5 Set Probe Attenuation Coefficient
+4.4.5 Set Probe Attenuation Coefficient

 When measuring with a probe, the correct measurement result can only be obtained by setting the correct probe attenuation ratio.
 In order to match the actual probe attenuation ratio, it is necessary to adjust the channel attenuation factor correspondingly under the channel menu.
 When probe attenuation ratio is changed, the corresponding attenuation ratio must be set on the channel menu to ensure the correctness of the waveform amplitude and measurement result displayed by the oscilloscope.